uggla/cloud_native_app/README.md

 Then, the functional evaluation will be done on architecture with explanation of choices, methods and tools used.

- * Plan to have a backup video.
+ * Reminder: Plan to have a backup video.
  * A presentation to explain the major steps and choices might be useful, but not mandatory

-Send all deliverables planned in advance of the evaluation to allow time for teachers to look at them.
-Think to provide access if your project is not public
+Send all deliverable planned in advance of the evaluation (before 7th session) to allow time for teachers to look at them.
+Think to provide access if your project is not public.

 | Points | Topic to evaluate |
 | ------ | ----------------- |